Thomasjkeel/jsmetrics/README.rst

   :width: 560
   :align: center
   :alt: STJ and PFJ by metric and longitude
 *By latitude estimation of the jet latitude of the subtropical and polar jet stream.
-Data is monthly ERA5 difference-250 and 700-850 hPa u-wind between 1980-2020.*
+Data is monthly ERA5 differenced-250 hPa (orange) and 700-850 hPa (blue) u-wind between 1980-2020.*